ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The service MUST check that the Envelope includes a Statement payload and the protected headers listed above.
 The service MAY additionally verify the Statement payload format and content.

-5. Apply Registration Policy: for named policies, the Transparency Service should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+5. Apply Registration Policy: for named policies, the Transparency Service must check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
 A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
 Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.